 ||$100 to $150 per square meter

-Can I go down the DIY path on my next exposed aggregate concrete project?
+Can I go down the DIY path on my next concrete project?

-We highly recommend you don’t try to DIY your exposed aggregate concrete project if you’re not a trained professional.
+We highly recommend you don’t try to DIY your concrete project if you’re not a trained professional.

 As we mentioned, laying and setting exposed aggregate concrete is a complicated, multi-step process that requires work with dangerous chemicals.
 Such chemicals should never be handled without proper training.